Recreational Soccer League

 Recreational soccer is soccer that does not travel and is played in two fixed seasons each year – spring and fall.
 Recreational soccer is a great team-building sport and is a great way for youth to stay active throughout the year.
 Our goal in recreational soccer is to foster a love of the sport.
 To do that, recreational soccer should be stress-free, encouraging, and welcoming to new players.

 For players who love the sport of soccer and want to compete at higher levels, then the next-level option is select soccer.
-Select soccer has try-outs, games may require traveling, and players will play throughout the year.
+Select soccer has try-outs, games that require traveling, and players will play throughout the year.

 16. Why should I play with Centex Storm?